imarc/handbook/frontend.markdown

 ## Naming Conventions

-### Using Classes and IDs
+### Use Only Class Selectors

+To avoid CSS specificity issues, use only class selectors when marking up HTML.
+The exception to this rule is the ID that is placed on the `body` tag.

-Classes and IDs should all be lowercase, and use an underscore in between words.
+Classes should be lowercase, using underscores between words.

-Assign meaningful classes to elements when appropriate for style or interaction.
-IDs are acceptable only when it is necessary to identify a unique element on the page.

 Classes have the benefit of being highly reusable.
 By utilizing classes, we can write leaner, more reusable CSS.